pabtomas/dotfiles/navy/SPEC.md

     # You can use the other Datasources in your Datasource files (whatever the defined scope).
     message: 'Hello {{ (ds "datasources/message.yaml").receiver }}, you received a message from {{ (ds "datasources/message.yaml").sender }}'

-    # You can use the Datasource.id field (if you used it) to have more readable code
+    # You can use the Datasource.id attribute (if you used it) to have more readable code
     same_message: 'Hello {{ $message.receiver }}, you received a message from {{ $message.sender }}'

     # You can use the special CONTEXTVERSION/CONTEXTINFO Datasources in your Datasource files